hartwigmedical/hmftools/sage/README2.md

 ### MNV Detection

-If two SNVs are separated by no more than one base, they will be merged together to form a MNV.
+Phased SNVs separated by no more than one base may indicate the existence of a MNV.
+To confirm the existence of a MNV we re-examine the bam files, but only if:
+  1. the SNVs are unfiltered;
+  2. the resultant MNV is a hotspot; or
+  3. one of the SNVs is unfiltered and the other is a germline variant (ie, soft-filtered by the germline criteria only).

+Once the evidence is collected, the MNV is included if it is either unfiltered with <b> NO SUPPORT IN THE NORMAL </b> or it's a hotpot.
+In either case, the constituent SNVs are filtered with `merge`.

+If the MNV contains a germline variant (case 3 above) it is filtered with `germline_mnv` before being written to file and the constituent SNVs remain unchanged.
+The purpose of this is to capture the impact of the germline variant together with the somatic variant.

-For example, the following phased SNVs will me merged to give the resultant MNV `TCGA > CGGT`:
+The following example shows unfiltered, phased, SNVs that produce the MNV `TCGA > CGGT`:
 <pre>
 REF: CAACAATCGATCGATATAAATCTGA
 T>C: CAACAA<b>C</b>GGTTCGATATAAATC